 Keeping important papers organized also requires you to get rid of any paper clutter that is not important.
 This way you know everything you keep is important and not useless.

-Creating a paper trail will make sure all papers are either filed or discarded.
+Creating an organization system will make sure all papers are either filed or discarded.

 More ways to organize your home:

 13 Ways To Organize And Banish Paper Clutter